 Here’s the UK trailer which gives some indication of the difficulties discussed above:

-I finally managed to see Deepa Mehta’s Water (Canada/India 2005) and I surprised myself by being quite moved by the film which deals with a clash between the tradition of widows being effectively imprisoned for the rest of their lives and the possibility of change in India coming from Ghandian political ideas.
+I finally managed to see Deepa Mehta’s Water and I surprised myself by being quite moved by the film which deals with a clash between the tradition of widows being effectively imprisoned for the rest of their lives and the possibility of change in India coming from Gandhian political ideas.
 The focus of the narrative is a romance between a young widow and a law student and its impact on two other widows.
 My sense was that, despite the controversy which caused production in India to be stopped and moved to Sri Lanka and the film’s subsequent success in gaining an Oscar nomination, the UK reviews were rather lukewarm.
 I remember enjoying Fire (1996), the first of the ‘elemental trilogy’, but also finding it a strange Indian/Western hybrid.
 I’m intending to watch Earth (1998) later this week.

 I wish my knowledge of parallel cinema was more extensive, but I’ve seen quite a few and Water wouldn’t stand up to a comparison with the films of Satyajit Ray, Ritwik Ghatak, Mrinal Sen or of Shyam Benegal.
 There were moments when the scenario and some aspects of the cinematography reminded me of those earlier films (I think it’s the second film of the Apu Trilogy from Ray, Aparajito (1956) which features the ghats of Benares) but overall Deepa Mehta’s aim was different.
 Like Mira Nair, she is trying to make films about Indian culture for both a Western audience and a younger popular audience in India.
 And on this score, according to a number of Indian reviews, she seems to have succeeded.
-The film is: “Art without being arty, which is truly rare and wonderful” as one young Indian blogger puts it.
+The film is: “Art without being arty, which is truly rare and wonderful” as one Indian blogger puts it.
+(The comments on that blog post are also worth reading.)
 This doesn’t negate the cultural criticism (and I did find more) and I think that is a weakness.
-On the other hand, shifting production to Sri Lanka must have been a nightmare and to manage to acheive what she has in the circumstances deserves support.
+On the other hand, shifting production to Sri Lanka must have been a nightmare and to manage to achieve what she has in the circumstances deserves support.
 To attract audiences to a consideration of social issues, even if it involves some misunderstandings is something Bollywood hasn’t managed.
-Despite the criticisms some Indians seem to have supported Water as an Oscar contender (as the Canadian foreign language entry) over the Indian entry Rang De Basanti — I guess I should see that soon and look at a comparison.
+Despite the criticisms some Indians seem to have supported Water as an Oscar contender (as the Canadian foreign language entry) over the Indian entry Rang De Basanti – I guess I should see that soon and look at a comparison.